• Skip to main content

 Below are the new words used in the example sentence.

 • ka – か : an adverbial particle used to express uncertainty.
-In the example, this is used after “nani” to express the uncertainty.
+In the example, this is used after “nani” to express uncertainty.

 • desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after “mondai” to make it sound polite.

 • ka – か : a sentence-ending particle used to make a question.
 Normally, this is used with the pitch raised.
-As the grammatical definition suggests, this is used at the end of the example sentence to make the question.
+As the definition suggests, this is used at the end of the example sentence to make the question.

 Example #2: another usage of “mondai”